abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
 1109732  👨‍💻

+LAB 8:
+- Once you run the program, you will see two input boxes and show images button.
+Please enter a tag to first input box to filter images, and enter an amount to second input box to specify how many images you want to see.
+Then, click the show images button and you will see images below.

 LAB 7:
 - Vulnerability 1: Data tampering via path traversal To EXPLOIT, create a new user named ..